Practice the problems being asked by 920 companies in data engineering interviews

 That loop never ends on its own.
 A readiness score per target company shows exactly which rounds you would pass today and which ones would cost you the offer.
 When you can see the gap closing, you stop guessing and start scheduling.

 They do.
 Databricks leans hard on Spark internals, Meta on SQL windows, Stripe on idempotent pipelines.
-Your practice set is weighted to your target company's actual pattern distribution, not a one-size-fits-all question bank.
+Your practice set is weighted to your target company's actual pattern distribution, not a one-size-fits-all set of canned problems.